Svilengrad railway station

 The Svilengrad railway station is the last station before the Bulgaria/Turkey and Bulgaria/Greece border.
 The station was built in 1874 by the Chemins de fer Orientaux as part of the Istanbul–Vienna railway.
 Regional trains to Dimitrovgrad as well as the Bosphorus Express to Bucharest and the Balkans Express to Belgrade via Sofia, both from Istanbul service the station.

+Services

+Between 1991 and March 2013 the Balkan Express, (an international overnight InterCity sleeper train jointly operated by the Turkish State Railways (TCDD), Bulgarian State Railways (BDŽ), Serbian Railways (ŽS) and Hungarian State Railways (MÁV) linking Istanbul's Sirkeci station, Turkey and Budapest Keleti station, via Sofia, Bulgaria and Belgrade, Serbia, made scheduled stops at Svilengrad.